 Placed at an elevation of 5,282 metres, Lamkhaga Pass is a tall high altitude pass in Garhwal Himalayas which joins with Sangla in Himachal Pradesh.
 Though the difficulty may be a relative attribute, almost vertical incline from Lamkhaga snowfields to the pass summit, long stretches of the glaciated route, and boulder-strewn zones provide a mandate for Lamkhaga to qualify for the foremost difficult trek in Himachal Pradesh.
 The Lamkhaga Pass was first crossed by the Greek-British mountaineer Marco Pallis in 1933.

-Precisely, if you would like to accumulate some amazing sights of glacier stacked peaks, many snow-capped Greenlands, attractive meadows, eye-treating waterfalls, deep valleys, and overall experience the overwhelming green landscapes or experience the sweetness of Garhwal then this trek is one among the simplest choices.
-The trail is steep from the start but the variety of landscapes is rewarding but it is not suggested for beginners because of its tough gradient but turns great for experienced trekkers and mountaineers.
+The trail is steep from the start but the variety of landscapes is rewarding.
+It is not suggested for beginners because of its tough gradient but turns out to be great for experienced trekkers and mountaineers.
 Winter temperatures remain in between (0°C to -15°C).
 Summer temperatures remain in between (5°C to 15°C)

 Nanda Devi stands proudly as the second highest peak in India and the highest in Uttrakhand.
 The mountain itself is surrounded by a number of peaks.
-At 21,000 ft it is made an extremely difficult mountain to gain access.
+At 25,643 ft it is an extremely difficult mountain to gain access.
 This circle of peaks together is known as the Nanda Devi Sanctuary.
 After the closure of the Nanda Devi Inner Sanctuary region, the Nanda Devi East Base Camp Trek became the sole route for trekkers to experience the beauty of the twin peaks called Nanda Devi and Nanda Devi East.
-The trek duration is 11 days.
+The trek duration is around 9 to 12 days.